openheartmind/WISDOM/README.md

 **O**nline
 **M**anagement (or something like that...
 It's more the acronym that counts!)

-WISDOM is a project of the [Open Heart + Mind (OHM) Community](https://github.com/openheartmind), where we're hosting [gift-based gatherings](https://github.com/openheartmind/OHM-Gathering/) and reviewing contributions as a safe space to explore and refine the WISDOM model.
+WISDOM is being developed by the [Open Heart + Mind (OHM) Community](https://github.com/openheartmind), who are using [gift-based gatherings](https://github.com/openheartmind/OHM-Gathering/) as a safe space to prototype and refine the WISDOM framework.

 ### Principles
 WISDOM is based on Open Science principles: